dronesmith/Dronesmith-Engine/readme.md

-# Dronesmith Link
+# Dronesmith Engine

-DS Link is the client application that runs on Lucis, and any other Linux capable companion chip.
+DS Engine is the client application that runs on Lucis, and any other Linux capable companion computers.

 ## Commands